Historical Studies

 Sort Options

-;Trivellato, FrancescaLemercier, Claire234 106 - 1976: Carlo Ginzburg lance la microhistoire(Éditions de l’École des Hautes Études en Sciences Sociales, 2017)Trivellato, Francesca
+;Trivellato, FrancescaLemercier, Claire251 296 - Some of the metrics are blocked by yourconsent settings1976: Carlo Ginzburg lance la microhistoire(Éditions de l’École des Hautes Études en Sciences Sociales, 2017)Trivellato, Francesca